Why Harry Should be with Ginny, and not Hermione

 Now, to be fair, Cho is not like Hermione, but she's more like Hermione than she is like Ginny, and that is the basis of why I think Harry would eventually stop being attracted to Hermione.
 They are great friends, but in a relationship, I think that they would tire of one another.
 Just picture a Harry/Hermione dinner party.
 They would throw the worst dinner parties ever!
 They would be sooo boring!

 Ron and Hermione would probably get in a lot of fights due to their conflicting personalities, but I don't think the flame of their chemistry would ever go away.
-Like Howard and Bernadette in the Big Bang Theory, or Chuck and Blair in Gossip Girl, they plain and simple, love each other.
-It doesn't make any sense, but they're in love, and that does not have to make sense to make sense (quoting How I Met Your Mother here).
+Despite all the quarrels, they plain and simple, love each other.
+It doesn't make any sense, but they're in love, and that does not have to make sense to make sense.
 Harry and Ginny, on the other are the couple who love to have and live their own lives, but at the end of the day, they will get home and be glad the other one is there.

 Now, this is my opinion, and you're free to have your own.
 Go ahead and leave your opinion on the comments below, and as always thank you for reading.